 Around the UK there are eleven regional counter terrorism units (CTUs) and intelligence units (CTIUs).
 These units collaborate daily to confront the threat from terrorism.
 They have officers and staff working in a range of specialist fields such as investigations, forensics, digital exploitation, financial inquiries, community liaison and communications.

-At the centre of the network sits the National Counter Terrorism Policing Headquarters (NCTPHQ), which devises policy and strategy, coordinates national projects and programmes, and provides a single national CT Policing voice for key stakeholders including government, intelligence agencies and other partners.
+At the centre of the network sits the Counter Terrorism Policing Headquarters (CTPHQ), which devises policy and strategy, coordinates national projects and programmes, and provides a single national Counter Terrorism Policing voice for key stakeholders including government, intelligence agencies and other partners.

 Alongside the headquarters is the National Operations Centre, a central command made up of units that provide operational support to the national network.